StanClark/Portfolio/README.md

 done in Scala

 ## Euclid Scraper
-This project was made to automate the process of extracting data from a student database from its interface as conventional API calls could not be used.
+This project was made when I worked for the Usher Institute to automate the process of extracting data from a student database from its interface as conventional API calls could not be used.

 Previously 10s of hours were spent performing this task when last performed which had a cohort one quarter the current size.
-After this was implemented the task could be easily started and would finish within a few hours
+After this was implemented the task could be easily started and would finish within a few hours in the background.

+Done in Python

+## LearnScraper
+This was done when working for the Usher Institute.
+The software I made extracted comments from the teams courses and categorized them for use in analysis of course.

+Done in Python